javedali99/audio-to-text-transcription/README.md

 ## Required Libraries

-- `pytube`: A lightweight Python library that enables the downloading of YouTube videos and the extraction of audio streams.
+- `pytubefix`: A lightweight Python library that enables the downloading of YouTube videos and the extraction of audio streams.

 - `whisper`: An advanced speech-to-text library that facilitates accurate and efficient transcription of audio files.
 - `langdetect`: A language detection library ported from Google's language-detection.